Health Commissioner

 The University of Maryland’s School of Public Health offers a fully online MPH in public health practice and policy, providing students with a unique opportunity to understand the principles, ethics, and real-world implications driving public health.

-This highly regarded 45-credit program is broken into three modules: principles of public health; practical applications & policy connections; and internship/capstone experiences.
-Applicants need three letters of recommendation, a current resume, a statement of intent, a SOPHAS application, and a GPA of 3.0 or higher to be considered for admission.
+This highly regarded 45-credit program is divided into three modules: principles of public health, practical applications and policy connections, and internship/capstone experiences.
+To be considered for admission, applicants need three letters of recommendation, a current resume, a statement of intent, a SOPHAS application, and a GPA of 3.0 or higher.

 • Location: College Park, MD